 AALI Configuration and Management Principles

-The AAL interface has two distinct parts, the first a set of common methods (‘AAL Common’) which allows an application to query and identify the available AAL profiles that the underlying cloud platform offers and configure them for application use.
+The AALI API has two distinct parts, the first part corresponds to a set of common APIs (‘AAL Common API’) between application(s) and underlying AALI implementation(s) within an O-cloud platform, which allows an application to query and identify the capabilities of an AALI implementation and configure the associated AAL-LPU(s) accordingly for application’s use.
+A candidate set of functionalities supported by AAL common API(s) potentially includes (but not limited to) the following:

+initialization of AAL-LPU(s) assigned to an application.

+configuration of the state of these AAL-LPU(s) (for example, start, stop, or reset of an AAL-LPU).

+configuration of various counters and resources associated with AAL-LPU(s) (for example, performance measurements/indicators, performance monitoring metrics, events, faults etc.).

+discovery of AAL-profile(s) supported by these AAL-LPU(s) and associated configurations etc.

+abstraction of transport mechanism between the application and AAI implementation

-The second is the AAL Profile APIs which are specific to each defined AAL profile.
-The AAL profile shall be common across the HW Accelerators accelerating the same set of functions.
-It enables the applications to be able to efficiently offload the accelerated workload process to HW Accelerators in a consistent way without requiring them to know every single detail of the accelerators.
+The second part of AALI corresponds to a set of AAL profile specific APIs (‘AAL Profile API’) which is specific to each defined AAL profile.
+The AAL profile shall be common across the AALI implementations accelerating the same set of AFs.
+It enables the applications to be able to efficiently offload AAL profile workload to AALI implementations in a consistent way without requiring them to know every single detail of the underlying HW implementation.
 Figure 4.1 shows examples of the AALI APIs presented to an application in three different scenarios.

 Figure 4.1 AALI Common and profile APIs